AliennCheng/AliennLineBot/Readme.md

 # Alienn Line Bot

 ## Job Seeker
+For each company, list the latest 10 software engineer job openings in Taiwan.

 Currently support:
 - Google
-  - List the latest 10 software engineer job openings in Taiwan.
+- Microsoft

 TODO:
-- Microsoft
 - Amazon
 - Introduce Docker with chrome driver installed to support selenium when it is deployed on `render.com`.
   - Currently I can only deploy it on my desktop. 😔